-- the financial statements and notes set out on pages 6 to 21 are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act), and: - (i) comply with Australian Accounting Standards Reduced Disclosure Requirements; - (ii) give a true and fair view of the company's financial position as at 31 December 2016 and of its performance for the financial year ended on that date; and - (b) there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- (a) the financial statements and notes set out on pages 6 to 21 are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act), and: - (i) comply with Australian Accounting Standards Reduced Disclosure Requirements; - (ii) give a true and fair view of the company's financial position as at 31 December 2017 and of its performance for the financial year ended on that date; and - (b) there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.

-This declaration is made in accordance with a resolution of the board of dierctors and is signed in accordance with subsection 60.15(2) of the Australian Charities and Not-for-profits Commission Regulation 2013.
+This declaration is made in accordance with a resolution of the board of dierctors and is signed In accordance with subsection 60.15(2) of the Australian Charities and Not-for-profits Commission Regulation 2013.

-F V Whimpey
+Jay W. Whimpey Mid F V Whimpey